On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Existence of a weak solution

-The existence of a global weak solution for the homogeneous system obtained in the Theorem \ref{thm4.2} guarantees a global weak solution $(\u,\varphi)$ for the non-homogeneous system \eqref{equ P}.
-We now state the existence of a weak solution result for the non homogeneous system.
+Then, for any $T>0$, there exists a weak solution $(\overline{\u}, \varphi)$ to the system \eqref{7} in the sense of Definition \ref{weak sol def}. \end{theorem} The existence of a global weak solution for the homogeneous system obtained in the Theorem \ref{thm4.2} guarantees a global weak solution $(\u,\varphi)$ for the non-homogeneous system \eqref{equ P}.
+Hence we can prove the following existence of a weak solution result for the nonhomogeneous system. \begin{theorem} Let $\u_0 \in \V^0(\Omega),$ $\varphi_0 \in \mathrm{H}^1$ and $T>0$.
+Let $\nu$ and $F$ satisfies (A1), (A2), (A4), (A7) from Assumption \ref{prop of F} and $\h$ satisfy Assumption \ref{H} and the compatibility condition \eqref{compatibility}.
+Then, there exists a global weak solution $(\u,\varphi)$ to the system \eqref{equ P} such that